langston-barrett/czz/doc/overview.rst

 *coverage* that the seed achieves.
 This tracking is configurable.
-Fine-grained coverage tracking results in a larger seed pool, which is beneficial if the difference in coverage reflects an interesting difference between the seeds, but can be harmful if it ends up adding fundamentally similar, redundant seeds to the pool.
+Fine-grained coverage tracking results in a larger seed pool, which is beneficial if the difference in coverage reflects an interesting difference between the seeds, but can be detrimental if it ends up adding fundamentally similar, redundant seeds to the pool.

 When executing the target with the seed, czz tracks how many times the program executes each *k*-length chain of edges between basic blocks.
 Particular choices